meejah/txtorcon/docs/README.rst

 txtorcon is a Twisted-based asynchronous Tor control protocol implementation.
-Twisted is an event-driven networking engine written in Python and Tor is an onion-routing network designed to improve people's privacy and security on the Internet.
+Twisted is an event-driven networking engine written in Python and Tor is an onion-routing network designed to improve people's privacy and anonymity on the Internet.

 The main abstraction of this library is txtorcon.TorControlProtocol which presents an asynchronous API to speak the Tor client protocol in